isimmons/mosh-js-unit-testing-starter/Notes.md

 # Parameterized Tests

 Also called data driven tests are a way to run the same test multiple times with different sets of input data.
 Several tests may have the same logic but just use different data.
-See the parameterized version of canDrive
+See the parameterized version of canDrive and isPriceInRange